renalreg/radar-client/README.md

 ./build.sh
 ```

 This will lint the code, run the tests, build the client and create an archive ready for distribution.
-This will build the client in production mode (`NODE_ENV=production`) which will minify the output.
+The client will be built in production mode (`NODE_ENV=production`) which will minify the output.

 Deploy the `.tar.gz` to servers: